starknet-edu/starknetbook/src/ch00-00-introduction.md

 - Speed and Efficiency: Upcoming releases aim to make transactions even faster and cheaper.

-- CVM: Thanks to Cairo, Starknet runs on it´s own VM, called Cairo VM (CVM), that allow us to innovate beyond the Ethereum Virtual Machine (EVM) and create a new paradigm for decentralized applications.
+- CVM: Thanks to Cairo, Starknet runs on it's own VM, called Cairo VM (CVM), that allow us to innovate beyond the Ethereum Virtual Machine (EVM) and create a new paradigm for decentralized applications.